foundations

 Immersion Blender

-For pureeing soups directly in the pot (Butternut Squash Bisque, Corn Chowder), making smooth sauces, and blending smoothies.
+For pureeing soups directly in the pot, making smooth sauces, and blending smoothies.
 Faster and easier to clean than a countertop blender for most tasks.
+Variable speed gives you control over texture — from chunky to silky smooth.

 Wire Cooling Rack (Half-Sheet Size)

 For resting fried foods (keeps them crispy instead of steaming on paper towels), cooling baked goods, and as an oven rack insert for roasting.
-Used in Crispy Buffalo Wings, Fried Chicken Sandwich, and Fried Green Tomatoes.
+Get one that fits inside a standard half-sheet pan.

 What You Don't Need (Yet)